-Drake Invited To Take Paternity Test On Maury Povich Show
+Drake Invited To Take Paternity Test On ‘Maury Povich Show’

 According to a June 8 report by Complex, rumors have been running wild that Drake is the father of adult film star Sophie Brussaux’s son.
 There is even speculation that Drake flew the boy out to his home for Christmas, and that he has been financially supporting Sophie since the baby was born.
 However, Drake had not confirmed or denied the speculation.

-Maury Povich spoke to TMZ on Thursday, and he was excited about the possibility of having Drake on his television show, adding that the new season of the series is slated to start next month, and that Drake could be a special celebrity guest.
-Of course, the camera man had to explain the situation with Drake to Maury, but Povich seemed very genuine in offering his invitation to the show.
+Maury Povich spoke to TMZ on Thursday, and he was excited about the possibility of having Drake on his television show, adding that the new season of the series is slated to start next month and that Drake could be a special celebrity guest.
+Of course, the cameraman had to explain the situation with Drake to Maury, but Povich seemed very genuine in offering his invitation to the show.

 “I’m praying it happens, that would be great!
 Drake c’mon!
 New season starts next month, we’re ready,” Povich told the outlet, adding his famous line, “You ARE the father” to bring some extra flare and comedy to the interview.